Why I'm not opposed to going ‘meatless’

 Organic, grass-fed meat is the best choice.
 If that’s not an option, I’ll go meatless.

-Interested in organic grass-fed beef?
+Interested in grass-fed beef?

 We're taking orders.